CodingFreeze/Harmonize/README.md

    - Double-click the file
    - Or drag it into your browser window

+## Recent Updates

+### 🔊 Audio Improvements
+- Added a dedicated AudioInitializer component that helps users enable sound with a single click
+- Fixed issues with audio stopping after extended use
+- Improved error handling and resource management
+- Better browser compatibility with audio context permissions

+### 🚀 Vercel Deployment
+- Project now configured for easy deployment to Vercel
+- Added appropriate build scripts and configuration files

 ## Development

 If you want to make changes to the source code:

-1. Make your changes in the `src` directory
+1. Clone the repository
-2. Run `npm install` to install dependencies (only needed once)
+2. Run `npm install` to install dependencies
-3. Run `npm run build` to rebuild the application
+3. Run `npm run dev` to start the development server
-4. Open `public/index.html` in your browser to see your changes
+4. Make your changes in the `src` directory
+5. Run `npm run build` to build for production

 ## How It Works